damienbod/BlazorSecurityNet10/README.md

 When debugging using Visual studio, it adds 2 scripts which are blocked by default.
 This is a script attack and should be blocked .

-If you would like to allow this in visual Studio debugging, you can use the **#if !DEBUG** to allow the following injecting scripts:
+If you would like to allow this in visual Studio debugging, you can use the **#if !DEBUG** to allow the following injected scripts:

 ```xml